A study By Timothy M. Youngblood

 God's Seven Point Plan of Salvation:

 The Old Testament Scriptures teach there are seven annual feasts and holy days that were ordained by God to be observed as special convocations as we mentioned above under the title "What is a Covenant?"
 It is very interesting that these feasts and holy days portray God's plan of salvation for mankind.
-We find in the New Testament that Jesus the Messiah's entire ministry was centered around the spiritual meaning of these holy days.
 Although it is not a matter of salvation if we keep them they do picture the plan of salvation.
 Paul never explained in any known text the feast days to the gentiles and there is a great deal of information they would need to know in order to keep it the way the Hebrews did.
 The question I have is why the gentiles were not admonished to keep the feast?
 Most people don't realize that there are no known text that show if Abraham himself, as well as Isaac, and Jacob ever kept the holy days.
 The new Testament reveals that keeping the feast was a sign of things to come and Jesus fulfilled them.
 As the holy days are annual Sabbath days, they may fall on any day of the week (except Pentecost, which always falls on a Sunday).
 When a holy day falls on a weekly Sabbath, the special observance of the annual holy day takes precedence.
 God's feasts and holy days are to be observed from sunset to sunset in accordance with scripture.
 The seven annual feasts and holy days from the Old Testament are as follows:

 Old Covenant commanded scriptural date of observance: